Cign/Cign/README.md

 **Data Science**

-ML models from research to production
+ML models from modelisation to production

 </td>
 </tr>